puppetlabs/repo_housekeeper/README.md

 Tasks are configured via environment variables in the [workflow](https://github.com/puppetlabs/repo_housekeeper/blob/master/.github/workflows/weekly-workflow.yml).

 * `GITHUB_TOKEN`: comes automatically with the workflow and allows higher API rate limits
-* `GITHUB_TOKEN_EXTENDED`: a personal access token created on @binford2k's account that allows org-team access.
+* `EXTENDED_TOKEN`: a personal access token created on @binford2k's account that allows org-team access.
 * `SENDGRID_PASSWORD`: configured as a GitHub secret
 * `EMAIL_ADDRESS`: the email address to send the report to.